DanielGDonskoi/-CS1XA3/Project01/README.md

 If Backup is selected
-A new empty directory called backup is created, if the directory exists, the directory is removed and a new one is created The find command is utilised to find all files concluding in .tmp
+A new empty directory called backup is created, if the directory exists, the directory is removed and a new one is created The find command is utilised to find all files concluding in .tmp Moves all files from the current directory to the backup directory